paulohique/paulohique/README.md

 # 💫 About Me:
 Passionate Computer Science student with hands-on experience in technical support and software development.
-Skilled in C, Python, HTML, CSS, Git, and MySQL, with a strong focus on writing clean, efficient, and maintainable code.
+Skilled in C,Java, Python, HTML, CSS, Git, and MySQL, with a strong focus on writing clean, efficient, and maintainable code.
 Eager to contribute to innovative and challenging technology projects that make an impact.

 ## 🌐 Socials: